Is Microblading A Tattoo

 Is Microblading a Tattoo?

 Now, let’s answer the central question of this blog post.
-Because microblading often gets denoted by the terms ‘cosmetic tattooing’ and ‘microblading tattoo,’ many people confuse this procedure with eyebrow tattooing.
+Because microblading is often referred to as ‘cosmetic tattooing’ or ‘microblading tattoo,’ many people confuse this procedure with eyebrow tattooing.
 However, both these cosmetic techniques are not the same.
 How?
 You will find it out in the following lines.

 Microblading involves hand-drawn lines, while eyebrow tattooing uses a device.

 The method used in either procedure significantly impacts what entails after the treatment.
-The microblading tool features thin needles that help create narrow lines.
-Unlike traditional tattoos, these lines do not bleed out with time.
+The microblading tool features a blade or needles that help create fine, hair-like strokes.
+Unlike traditional tattoos, the pigment does not spread or bleed over time.

 On the other hand, eyebrow tattooing involves using a machine that punctures the skin numerous times while injecting the pigment.
 This way of injecting ink cannot create fine lines and may cause the injected ink to spread, leading to a thickened tattoo appearance after a few years.